 While debit cards are a convenient way to pay for things you want, there are still some things you need to watch out for.

-Obviously, you have the benefit of not building up any credit card debt.
+You have the benefit of not building up any credit card debt.
 However, if there is no money left in your account, you’ll be unable to make any more purchases until you next get paid.
 For many, this can be the ideal motivator to avoid impulse spending.
 It also offers plenty of incentive to stick to your budget and avoid spending more than you earn.

 If you’re not careful about monitoring your account balances, it can be easy to overdraw your account.
 If you don’t have an overdraft in place, the overdrawn fees can be costly.
 Likewise, if you often find that you’re spending your overdraft this should be a clear sign it’s time to cut back the spending a bit.